mekomsolutions/openmrs-cd/README.md

 cd docker/
 gradle build
 ```
-This task builds the Docker image used as a base for the OpenMRS CI.
+This task builds the Docker image used as a base for the OpenMRS CD.
 It uses the Dockerfile provided in the `docker/` folder.

 ```
 gradle deploy